A Manual of Latvian Cooking

 Of course, having a recipe to follow isn't the only ingredient for success.
 Once, Silvija asked her other (paternal) grandmother, why her food came out so wonderful while Silvija's own, though quite good, and using the exact same ingredients and following the exact same steps, would somehow wind up missing that je ne sais quoi.
 Her answer?
 "You have to cook with love, not speed!"

 Our favorite part of the book?
-If you really want to peek into the culture of Latvia eighty-two years ago, all you have to do is read the exhaustive exposition on the proper method of entertaining guests!
+If you really want to peek into the culture of Latvia eighty-five years ago, all you have to do is read the exhaustive exposition on the proper method of entertaining guests!

 Silvija read through the whole book to pick out her favorites, well over a dozen in all!
 It will take a while to translate, if not also cook, them all.
 Meanwhile (as mentioned) we've got a couple of favorites, including Latvian bacon rolls, pīrāgi, that helped bring us together.
 (It's a long story involving the fateful phrase, "Name your price.")